Navigating the Complexities of Technology Leadership in a Digital-First World

 ACTION ITEM: Leverage Existing Infrastructure

 Rather than attempting to rebuild everything from scratch, organizations should leverage existing infrastructure, introducing incremental updates to support new business models.
 One retail company enhanced its supply chain and logistics capabilities to meet B2B demands without sacrificing its core B2C operations.
-“We didn’t need to rebuild everything from scratch,” said the speaker from the retail company.
+“We didn’t need to rebuild everything from scratch,” said Byron Uytiepo from the retail company.
 “Instead, we leveraged the ‘highways’ we already had, such as our existing supply chain, and focused on building ‘gravel roads’ where necessary.
 These were the smaller, targeted improvements that filled the gaps without overhauling the entire system.”

 Additionally, organizations must adopt a “scrappy” mindset when getting started.
 It’s key to have face-to-face interactions with customers – get out in the field, ask direct questions, and glean insights that shape product and service offerings.
 This hands-on approach ensures that leaders understand the customer experience in real time, enabling them to make informed decisions when transforming legacy systems.